-The highest price probate home sold was a single-family home located in Los Altos in the 94024 zip code.
-The home has 3 bedrooms, 2 bathrooms, approximately 1,243 square feet of living space on a 14,582 square-foot lot.
+The highest-price probate home sold was a single-family home located in Los Altos in the 94024 zip code.
+The home has 3 bedrooms, 2 bathrooms, and approximately 1,243 square feet of living space on a 14,582 square-foot lot.
 The home is 64 years old.

 It listed on June 2, 2019, at a list price of $499,950.
 On June 12, 2019, the status was reported as pending.
 On September 20, 2019, it was reported sold.
 The final sales price reported was $570,000 representing over $70,000 above the list price.
 The buyer had conventional financing and was represented by the listing agent.